RUGSoftEng/2018-Hestia-Web-Frontend/docs/architecture/HestiaWeb_architecture.md

 Feiko Ritsema

 ## Introduction
 The *Hestia* Home Automation System, developed by the clients, aims to make home automation simple again.
-The local server infrastructure that facilitates communication and control of the various peripherals has been implemented by the clients.
+The local server infrastructure that facilitates communication and control of the various peripherals in one's home has been implemented by the clients.
 In addition to this local server, an Android application has been pre-made by the client and is available for reference.
-The local server lacks consumer side interfacing, which limits the ease of use and hinders widespread usage outside of the local network.
+As it stands users of Hestia are unable to access their home servers outside of their local network.
+This coupled with the lacking client side interfacing, limits ease of use and widespread adoption.

-To create this client side interface, there are two main systems under consideration: the front-end (user interface with which the client interacts), and the back-end (which serves as a middleman between local Hestia controllers and users on the website).
+To improve on this, there are two main systems under consideration: the front-end (user interface with which the client interacts), and the back-end (which serves as a middleman between local Hestia servers and their users).

-This document describes in detail how both of these sub-systems work, how they interact with each other, and motivates the design choices underlying.
+This document describes the functioning of these systems, their interaction, and motivates their underlying design choices.

 ### Overview
 Our goal for this project is to create the web interface.
 This web interface, which is hosted on a central server, should allow users to log in and connect their local Hestia servers.
-This allows users to intereact with their home automation system remotely.
+This allows users to interact with their home automation system remotely.

 A Hestia server is a *controller* that manages a set of *peripherals*.
 Those peripherals are the facilities to be automated.
 These could for instance be lights, locks, or any mumber of programmable devices.
-This is possible because the design created by the client is peripheral independent because the Hestia server manages that peripheral through its own corresponding plugin.
+This is possible because Hestia is designed to be peripheral independent via a plugin infrastructure.

 The clients have created this system using the REST API.
-This decoupling makes the development process less complicated; furthermore, it allows for development independent of the server.
+This decouples our work from the underlying infrastructure of Hestia.

 ## General Overview of the System
 The Hestia Web Interface can be divided into two main sub-systems as mentioned in the Introduction.